oo123code/FYP/README.md

 This project is a mobile application designed to provide users with an easy way to discover, locate, and get information about events happening around them.

-This project was submitted in fulfillment of the requirements for the course **UECS 3599 Project (Final Year Project)** June 2025 trimester.
+This project was submitted in fulfillment of the requirements for the course **UECS 3599 Project (Final Year Project)** in June 2025 trimester of Universiti Tunku Abdul Rahman (UTAR).

 ---